1960 United States presidential election in Hawaii

 The 1960 presidential election in Hawaii was held on November 8, 1960, as part of the 1960 United States presidential election.
 This was the first presidential election in which Hawaii participated; the state had been admitted to the Union just over a year earlier.
 The islands favored Senator John F. Kennedy, a Democrat, by a narrow margin of 115 votes, or 0.06%, after a court-ordered recount overturned an initial result favoring Vice President Richard Nixon, a Republican.
 The result was considered an upset, as Nixon had been thought likely to win the state's electoral votes.

-This was the last time Hawaii voted more Republican than the national average until 1972, when it voted 0.8% more Republican than the national average.
+This was one of only two presidential elections since statehood that Hawaii voted more Republican than the national average.
+The other was 1972, when it voted 0.8% more Republican than the national average, also with Nixon on the GOP ticket.
 This is also one of only two elections in which Hawaii's counties did not all back the same candidate, the other being 1980, where the winner of each county was of the opposite party as in 1960.
 Unlike in the 1960 election, Honolulu voting Republican in 1980 was not sufficient to single-handedly carry the state, while all three other counties voted for Jimmy Carter.
-Even as of 2020, Hawaii's first presidential election remains the closest in the state's history.
+As of 2024, Hawaii's first presidential election remains the closest in the state's history.

+Background

+The Hawaii Republican Party was traditionally dominant in the Territory of Hawaii and held a majority in the territorial legislature between 1901 and 1955.
+However, the Democratic Party of Hawaii gained control of both chambers of the territorial legislature and a large amount of local offices in the 1954 election.

+Campaign

+The major newspapers, The Honolulu Advertiser and Honolulu Star-Bulletin, supported Nixon.
+Nixon's campaign spent $100,000 while Kennedy's campaign spent $40,000.